cea-wismar/SES_Tbx_Matlab/README.md

 structure needs to be set.
 Choosing an existing PES or FPES file sometimes blocks the pruning or flattening process and the PES or FPES in the file is displayed.

-- SES functions e.g. for couplings only take one argument.
-If several arguments are passed, there is no warning and the inserted information is not removed.
-However, it is not saved.
-Clicking another node and clicking the node for which the information is applied again, makes the insert field be empty.

 - Next to the built-in examples more examples are in the directory "more_examples".
 In this directory a documentation for some of these examples is placed.